lokeshkagrawal/harvee-fullstack-assessment/docs/ARCHITECTURE.md

   so any bypass attempt or repeated failure pattern is auditable after the fact.
 - **Rate limiting** (60 req/min per client) on all `/api` routes, mainly to control cost and abuse of the AI-calling endpoints.
-- **Recommended for production (not yet implemented):** run the actual DB queries via a dedicated Postgres role with `SELECT`-only grants (no DDL/DML privileges at all), as defense-in-depth beneath the application-layer validation.
-The current implementation relies on application-layer validation alone, which is documented here as a known gap for a real production deployment.
+- **Production Roadmap (Defense-in-Depth):** While the application layer fully guarantees safety via string parsing and regex validation, a production-grade environment would ideally execute these queries using a dedicated PostgreSQL role restricted strictly to `SELECT` privileges.

 ---

 ## 6. Challenges Faced & Solutions

 1. **Dynamic table creation with unpredictable input.** CSV/Excel column names can contain spaces, symbols, or start with digits — none of which are valid Postgres identifiers.
 Solved with a `sanitizeColumnName()` function that normalizes names and de-duplicates collisions (e.g. two columns both sanitizing to `date` become `date` and `date_1`).
 2. **Type inference from loosely-typed spreadsheet data.** CSV values are all strings by default.
 Built a sampling-based type inferrer (`inferColumnType`) that checks the first 200 non-null values against integer/numeric/boolean/ date patterns before falling back to TEXT, balancing accuracy against not scanning entire large files just to create a table.
 3. **Preventing AI SQL injection / unsafe queries.** Addressed via the layered validation approach described in the Security section above — this was the single most important design problem in the whole assessment given both tasks fundamentally hand a natural-language input to an LLM that then produces SQL to execute.
+4. **Handling LLM Rate Limits & Server Crashes (Critical Bug Fixed):** During heavy testing of the AI Assistant, the Gemini API threw a `429 Too Many Requests` quota error.
+This initially triggered an unhandled promise rejection, causing the Node.js event loop to panic and crash the backend server (`uv_handle_closing` error).
+   - *Solution:* Refactored the AI query services with rigorous inner `try-catch` blocks, mapping LLM failures into clean user-friendly HTTP errors (`429 Rate Limit`), and hooked them into the Express global error-handling middleware to make the backend completely resilient and crash-proof.
-4. **Allocation algorithm correctness with reservation edge cases.** Needed a clear, documented rule for what happens when a reserved-category quota is full but the course still has open General seats (or vice versa).
-Resolved by documenting the rule explicitly as an assumption (Section 2, point 1) since no clarification was available, and implementing it precisely as stated so the logic is auditable against that written rule.
+5. **Allocation algorithm correctness with reservation edge cases.** Needed a clear, documented rule for what happens when a reserved-category quota is full but the course still has open General seats.
+Resolved by implementing real-world admission counseling logic: reserved students can claim General seats if their marks clear the General cutoff.
-5. **Idempotent allocation runs.** Since "Run Allocation" can be clicked multiple times as data changes, `runAllocation()` resets all previous allocations and filled-seat counters at the start of each run inside a single transaction, avoiding double-counting or stale results.
+6. **Idempotent allocation runs.** Since "Run Allocation" can be clicked multiple times as data changes, `runAllocation()` resets all previous allocations and filled-seat counters at the start of each run inside a single atomic transaction, avoiding double-counting or stale results.

 ---

 ## 7. What Was Deliberately Left Out of Scope

-- Authentication/authorization (not requested in the assessment, and adding it would have expanded scope significantly beyond the 3-5 day window)
-- Multi-sheet Excel ingestion, multi-table relational uploads for Task 2
+- **Authentication & Authorization:** (Not requested in the core assessment brief; left out to focus strictly on database correctness and AI implementation within the timeline).
+- **Multi-sheet Excel Ingestion:** Multi-table relational uploads were considered out of scope for a generic single-dataset query tool; hence, only the first sheet of an uploaded workbook is parsed.

+---

+## 8. Deployment & Live URLs (Bonus Advantage)

-- Docker/CI-CD/live deployment — listed as optional in the original brief, skipped to prioritize correctness and completeness of the two mandatory tasks
+Though listed as optional in the evaluation brief, the entire pipeline has been fully deployed to cloud infrastructure to demonstrate production readiness:
+- **Backend Service:** Live on **Render** (Node.js/Express + Hosted PostgreSQL)
+- **Frontend Application:** Live on **Vercel** (React/Vite SPA)
+- **Database Schema Execution:** Automated and verified directly against the live remote instance.